dmbarbour/wikilon/docs/ABCRT.md

 *Note:* It might be worthwhile to represent smaller and simpler arrays (limited size, simple slicing, terminating with unit in right) using only a single cell overhead.

-This tagged object actually represents an `(a * List a b)` pair.
-We'll further wrap it with another cell for the `inL` sum type.
-Together with this sum tag, the overhead for an array is 6 words.
-Lists require two word per item, so we break even on storage costs when encoding 6 items.
+*Note:* I need to decide whether an array represents `(a * List a b)` or just the list itself.
+I could possibly do both via a simple tag bit in the array type.
+But it might be simpler and more efficient to dismantle the head of an array whenever we try to access it as a sum type, losing only the ability to seamlessly rejoin.

 Annotation `{&array}` asserts the argument is a list of values and compacts this list into an array with a single contiguous buffer with `pnext` pointing to the terminal value (usually `unit inR` for a plain list).
 If allocation fails (e.g. due to memory fragmentation), or if the argument is not a valid representation of a list, computation will halt.